Push for police reform creates rift in Maryland’s Democratic caucus

 “It is unfortunate that these issues have divided the House — Democrats from Democrats and Democrats from Republicans — when our ultimate goal is the same: equal treatment for every Marylander, safe communities, and public confidence in law enforcement to respect each of us and our neighbors in the same way,” Jones told the House Judiciary Committee earlier this month.

-Amid a wave of social justice protests in Maryland and across the country last year, the coalition of police-accountability advocacy groups — which includes the ACLU of Maryland, Leaders of a Beautiful Struggle, the NAACP and the Concerned Coalition of Mothers, a victims rights group made up of mothers who have lost a child to police violence — formed and created five priorities for the 2021 legislative session.
+Amid a wave of social justice protests in Maryland and across the country last year, the coalition of police accountability advocacy groups — which includes the ACLU of Maryland, Leaders of a Beautiful Struggle, the NAACP and the Concerned Coalition of Mothers, a victims’ rights group made up of mothers who have lost a child to police violence — formed and created five priorities for the 2021 legislative session.

-They included broadening the public-information law, removing police officers from schools, enacting a statewide use-of-force policy and returning the Baltimore City police department to local control.
+They included broadening the public information law, removing police officers from schools, enacting a statewide use-of-force policy and returning the Baltimore City police department to local control.

 At the top of the list was repealing the police bill of rights.